-Call for Submissions: Society for Humanistic Anthropology 2020 Ethnographic Poetry Competition
+Society for Humanistic Anthropology 2023 Ethnographic Poetry Competition

-The Society for Humanistic Anthropology is pleased to announce that we are opening our annual writing contest for Ethnographic Poetry, and we encourage you to share your work with us.
-We celebrate the use of alternative literary genres to explore anthropological concerns.
-These concerns may be associated with any of the five fields of anthropology: Archaeological, Biological, Linguistic, Sociocultural, and Applied.
+The Society for Humanistic Anthropology announces our annual poetry competition as a means to encourage scholars to use diverse literary genres to explore anthropological concerns.
+These concerns may be any of those associated with any of the five fields of anthropology: Archaeological, Biological, Linguistic, Sociocultural and Applied.

 - The online Entry form which collects cover page information (name, contact information, etc.).
-Information on this form is not taken into account while judges make their award selections, and information collected is used only for award granting and notifications.
+This entry form is a required part of the submission.
+Information on this form is not taken into account while judges make their award selections, and information collected is used ONLY for award granting and notifications.